This is based on opinion. Please don't list it on a work's trope example list.

 There's one earlier on in the third movie, shorter but quite sweet.
 Randy trying to calm down a terrified, weeping Katie after the game of Bloody Mary, and crying himself as he hugs her.

 Randy: It's okay.
 Yeah?
 It's okay.
 I'm not gonna tell, I'm not gonna tell.

 What's more heartbreaking about this is that We never see Randy again.
 After what happens, he gives up trying to find out what was going on and lets Dennis do the investigation on his own.
-For all we know, he may never found out what happened to Dennis and Julie, let alone the kids...
-We can only hope he returns in the later films..
+For all we know, he may never find out what happened to Dennis and Julie, let alone the kids...
+We can only hope he returns in the later films...

 A bit meta, but the death of Doug, Alex's dad is more upsetting when you know the actor died just before #4's release.